JonnyDawe/arcgis-animate-markers-plugin/README.md

 npm install arcgis-animate-markers-plugin
 ```

-After installation, you can create a symbol animation manager for the featurelayerview to animate the point markers as follows:
+After installation, you can create a symbol animation manager for any layerview to animate the point markers as follows:

 ```js
 import { SymbolAnimationManager } from "arcgis-animate-markers-plugin";